 Music enriches our lives and feeds our souls.
 At HDS, the music curriculum encourages students to enjoy music through the natural instrument within each person – the voice.
 They learn Hebrew and English songs about holidays, values, and Jewish and Israeli culture.
 All students sing, move, play rhythm instruments, and listen to a variety of musical styles with the goal of developing positive attitudes and appreciation of music.
 Starting in third grade, the students are introduced to music reading and theory through direct instruction.
 Currently, third and fourth graders learn to play the recorder and fifth graders learn to play a wind instrument such as the trumpet, trombone, euphonium, clarinet, saxophone, or flute.
 Students develop their abilities in the art of performance and experience the joy of a community coming together in music, as they have a variety of group performance opportunities.

 There is additional opportunity for music enrichment through joining the HDS Klez Kids band.
 This after school class brings together musicians of various ages and talents.
 Klez Kids perform throughout the year both at school functions such as Music Festival and Graduation, and around the community.

 Active.
 Healthy.
 Good Sports.
 The goals of the physical education program at HDS are to promote an active, healthy lifestyle, develop strong sportsmanship norms and expose students to a variety of sports and physical activities.
 All activities are designed to be age-appropriate and focus on the important development of both the individual athlete and the sense of team.
 Students set personal fitness goals and track their progress throughout the year.
 HDS students participate in gym class twice a week facilitated by a physical education teacher.

 Our library program is designed to ignite a love of reading and literature.
-During weekly or twice-weekly visits to the library, students discuss books related to themes inspired by their general and Judaic curricula.
+During weekly visits to the library, students discuss books related to themes inspired by their general and Judaic curricula.
 Through their interactions with the texts, students are guided in thinking critically, making inferences and predictions, asking questions, and sharing personal responses.